-Dunphy has been the composer-in-residence for the Immaculata Symphony Orchestra (2010), the Volti Choral Arts Lab (2013-2014), and the Volti Choral Institute (2016), and is currently the composer-in-residence of the Saint Louis Chamber Chorus (2015-2017).
+Dunphy has served as composer-in-residence for the Immaculata Symphony Orchestra, Volti Choral Arts Lab, Volti Choral Institute, and the Saint Louis Chamber Chorus.
 In addition to her concert and choral music, she is a Barrymore Award-nominated composer and sound designer working with Philadelphia-area theatres such as People’s Light, the Philadelphia Shakespeare Theatre, Azuka, Simpatico, Interact, and Gas and Electric Arts, and since 2014 has been music director and head of the music composition track of the Eugene O'Neill Theater Center National Puppetry Conference.

 - As a composer, I believe that music is not only a form of expression but a means of communication.
 My primary mission is to connect with my audience so that they discover and understand the ideas, emotions, and narratives in my music.